kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 - `kube-controller-manager`.
 The pod-snapshot-controller is registered behind the gate via its `ControllerDescriptor` `requiredFeatureGates`, so it does not run when the gate is off (no restore-lock finalizers are reconciled).
-An integration test in `test/integration/podcheckpoint` asserts that with the gate disabled the `checkpoint.k8s.io` group is not served, so a `PodCheckpoint` cannot be created, and that with the gate enabled a `PodCheckpoint` can be created and the controller adds and later removes the restore-lock finalizer as a Pod restores from it.
+An integration test in `test/integration/podcheckpoint` asserts that with the gate disabled the `podcheckpoints` resource is not served, so a `PodCheckpoint` cannot be created, and that with the gate enabled a `PodCheckpoint` can be created and the controller adds and later removes the restore-lock finalizer as a Pod restores from it.

 Disablement does not affect running workloads.
-Existing `PodCheckpoint` objects remain stored in etcd but unserved while the gate is off (the `checkpoint.k8s.io` group is not served); a Pod's `restoreFrom` field is likewise inert.
+Existing `PodCheckpoint` objects remain stored in etcd but unserved while the gate is off (the `podcheckpoints` resource is not served); a Pod's `restoreFrom` field is likewise inert.
 See [Can the feature be disabled](#can-the-feature-be-disabled-once-it-has-been-enabled-ie-can-we-roll-back-the-enablement) for how these stranded objects are drained on re-enable.

 ### Rollout, Upgrade and Rollback Planning